Falki14/php-base-image/README.md

-# php-base-image
+# php-base-image for laravel

-PHP base image for version 8.2
+PHP base image for Laravel with PHP version 8.2 debian based.
+The image contains important packages for laravel.

 Packages are included: